A circumcision can be done due to numerous reasons nowadays.

 A circumcision is an operation to remove the foreskin (the skin that covers the sensitive tip of the penis).

 If BXO is suspected, a circumcision is the only dependable way to cure the condition.
-A non-retractile foreskin can often be treated with steroid creams.
-If your child does not have BXO, a dorsal slit operation or a preputioplasty may be recommended.
+When BXO is not suspected, a non-retractile foreskin can often be treated with steroid creams.
+However, if your child does not have BXO, a dorsal slit operation may be recommended.
+This operation involves widening the opening of the foreskin but not removing it.

 What complications can happen?